 - Counter-terrorism and countering the proliferation of weapons of mass destruction in the Asia-Pacific region and further afield

-- Free trade both internationally through the WTO and regionally through APEC
+- Trade both internationally through the WTO, and regionally through APEC

 New Zealand and the US established the New Zealand United States (NZUS) Council in 2001.
 It aims to foster and develop a strong and mutually beneficial relationship, and advocates for growing trade and economic links between the two countries.
 The council works closely with its American equivalent, the United States New Zealand (USNZ) Council.